OEM Windshield Replacement Guide: Everything You Need to Know

 - OEM windshields are built using the same materials as your factory windshield, ensuring consistent quality and durability.

-- Aftermarket windshields vary in quality some may last as long as OEM glass replacement, while others might develop distortions, leaks, or cracks over time.
+- Aftermarket windshields vary in quality; some may last as long as OEM glass replacement, while others might develop distortions, leaks, or cracks over time.

 - Proper installation and maintenance play a crucial role in the longevity of any windshield.